weathersong/ExpandedHunger/README.md

 */xh gain #*: Add # saturation to the player.<br>
 */xh lose #*: Remove # saturation from the player.
 Note that this *also* affects nutrient levels (gain does not), but only by a fractional amount, because of how the game's own hunger system works.<br>
 */xh resetmax*: Reset the player's MaxSaturation to the mod's configured MaxSaturation.
 This can be useful for some Funny Behaviors.<br>
+*/xh reseteveryone*: If running XH on a server and adjusting MaxSaturation, this can be useful to propagate the change to everyone already connected.<br>
 */xh max #*: Set MaxSaturation (and apply it).
 This is the same as editing the configuration file; the change is saved to the mod config file.<br>
 */xh puke*: Immediately removes all the player's saturation, so that they are starving.
 This is faster to type than */player playername entity satiety 0*<br>
 */xh pukeondeath ?*: Sets the PukeOnDeath configuration, to true or false.<br>